ABHIJITH-EA/pyBprograms/README.md

-pyBprograms is a terminal based application which include basic pythin programs
+pyBprograms is a terminal based application which include basic python programs

 Programs Currently added in pyBprograms
 ----------------------------------------